Wet Woodland

 Maintain open areas and edge habitat

 Edge habitat is also of great importance to ground and shrub dwelling species, including many of the spiders.
-The nationally scarce froghopper Aphrophora alpina may be found on the margins of wet woodland where it grades into more open areas supporting Bog myrtle (Myrica gale) and Purple moor-grass (Molinia caerulea)
+The nationally scarce froghopper Aphrophora alpina may be found on the margins of wet woodland where it grades into more open areas supporting Bog Myrtle (Myrica gale) and Purple Moor-grass (Molinia caerulea).

 Clearings and rides should be kept in an open condition to encourage flowering plants that provide nectar and pollen for adult insects.
 Umbellifers such as Hogweed and Water-dropwort (Oenanthe spp.) are particularly attractive to soldierflies and hoverflies.
 Coppicing of alders can provide glades where such plants can flower, but this should not be done at the expense of stands of mature trees.
 Many invertebrates, such as some of the rarer craneflies, require damp, shady conditions which would be lost if there was widespread coppicing of the site.